gregorwolf/SAP-NPM-API-collection/apis/sbf/README.md

 When enabling the `SBF_USE_MULTIPLE_XSUAA_CREDENTIALS` environment variable, it is the developer's responsibility to ensure that the `xsuaaCredentialsDecider` hook returns a valid credentials provider for each request.
 Failing to do so could lead to failed requests due to missing credential provider.

 ##### Scope and Limitations
-- **XSUAA Only:** This feature currently supports only XSUAA credentials providers.
+- **XSUAA:** This feature currently supports only XSUAA credentials providers.
-- **IAS and SBSS:** These services are out of scope for this enhancement.
+- **IAS:** This service is out of scope for this enhancement.

 ### Unique service broker